Moving Kinship Partners

-Dementia Pathfinders & St George’s NHS
+Workshop at Dementia Pathfinders & St George’s NHS

 Another workshop took place at St Georges NHS, Neurology Unit as part of the Dementia Pathfinder Young Onset Support Group.
 A giant parachute that enveloped us as we danced – captured in the image above which was taken by a participant.
-The workshop was attended by a large group comprising people living with young onset dementia, their family carers (spouses/partners; adult children; siblings), dementia care experts, a neurologist and an Admiral nurse who reflected:
+The workshop was attended by a large group comprising people living with young onset dementia, their family carers (spouses/partners; adult children; siblings), dementia care experts, a neurologist and Dave, an Admiral nurse who reflected:

 The dance/movement on Wednesday night was fantastic – people whose attention is usually hard to keep were completely engaged and I think it was really helpful to many of the carers who can often be quite stressed… Thanks to you and the others, who are all wonderful!
-Dave, Admiral Nurse

-American Dance/Movement Therapy Conference, Texas
+Workshop at American Dance/Movement Therapy Conference, Texas

 In November 2017, Beatrice Allegranti presented a research paper and facilitated a workshop at the American Dance Movement Therapy annual conference.
 The conference was titled: Movement as Pathway to Neuro Resilience and Social Connection: Dance/Movement Therapy at the Forefront.